Debugging SMT failures

 Playbook — "portfolio disagreement"

-With @verify(thorough), a disagreement means the SMT backend returned
+With @verify(thorough), a disagreement means two solver adapters

 warning[V6104]: portfolio solvers disagreed